-Vivi Castrillon Gives Her Audience An Eyeful Of Cleavage While Clad In Metallic Bikini
+Vivi Castrillon Gives Her Audience An Eyeful Of Cleavage While Clad In Metallic Bikini Top

 Vivi Castrillon wowed her audience of 3.7 million with the latest sexy snap that was added to her Instagram feed.
 The post was shared on her page on Tuesday, and it saw Vivi having some fun in the sun.

 The photo captured the model posed in the center of the frame on a beautiful day.
 A geotag in the update indicated that she was in North Miami Beach, Florida.
-Vivi appeared to have snapped the shot, and both of her arms were extended in front of her.
-There was a tall apartment building at her back that featured black window panes a glass balcony.
+Vivi appeared to have snapped the shot herself, as both of her arms were extended in front of her.
+There was a tall apartment building at her back that featured dark window panes and glass balconies.
 The ground floor boasted a few tall palm trees and other lush greenery.

-Vivi laid on her stomach on a white towel that had a textured fabric.
-In the caption of the post, she revealed that she was having a tanning and pool day before her busy day of photoshoots.
-She ensured that her legion of fans were treated to a great view of her figure while she was clad in a bikini that left almost nothing to the imagination.
+Vivi lay on her stomach on a white towel that had a textured fabric.
+In the caption of the post, she revealed that she was having a tanning and pool day before getting busy with photoshoots.
+She ensured that her legion of fans were treated to a great view since she was clad in a bikini top that left almost nothing to the imagination.

 Vivi opted for a skimpy bandeau top that stretched over her chest and left her voluptuous assets well on display.
-The two sides were spaced far apart, and they connected by a thin string that was worn in the middle of her bust.
-The garment boasted a dark metallic hue that had a shimmer to it and allowed her to flaunt her tanned skin.
+The two cups were spaced far apart, and they connected via a thin strap that went across the middle of her bust.
+The garment boasted a dark metallic hue that had a shimmer to it and complemented her tanned skin.
 Vivi’s sun-kissed arms and shoulders were also well on display.

 View this post on Instagram